sinui0/itybity/README.md

 assert_eq!(bits, vec![false, true, false, true, false, true, false, true]);

-// Writing a bit vector using bools is a pain, use a string instead!
+// Writing a bit vector using bools is a pain, use a string instead
 //
 // Notice that the string is written in Msb0 order, and we reverse it to Lsb0. let expected_bits = "10101010".iter_bits().rev().collect::<Vec<bool>>();